mrrookes/tinG/README.md

 `<p><canvas id="mycanvas"> Sorry.
 Your browser does not support HTML5 canvas element. </canvas></p>`

 3. Call the tingli function.
+It needs at list 11 arguments to work.
+The first two define the background, after this, in groups of nine you can define any number of interactive elements.
 The arguments are:

 Argument | Usage
 ---------|--------